Nio, China rival to Tesla, says U.S. head to step down

 Warrior joined Nio, previously called NextEV, in 2015, and led the company along with founder and CEO William Li to become one of China’s most legitimate challengers in the global race to develop electric vehicles.

-Before joining Nio, Warrior was chief technology and strategy officer at Cisco Systems Inc and chief technology officer at Motorola.
+Before joining Nio, Warrior was chief technology and strategy officer at Cisco Systems Inc (CSCO.O) and chief technology officer at Motorola.

 China is the world’s largest and fast-growing market for new-energy vehicles (NEVs), a category comprising electric battery cars and plug-in electric hybrids.